+Cholinergic medicines are also called miotics.
 Most of these medicines are given in eyedrop form.
-Pilocarpine can be given as a gel form (Pilopine).
+Pilocarpine comes as a gel form (Pilopine).

-Cholinergic medicine eyedrops have green bottle caps.
+The eyedrops have green bottle caps.
 If you need to use more than one type of eyedrop, you may need to take each medicine in a certain order.
-You can use the color of the bottle cap to help you remember when to use each type of eyedrop.
+You can use the color of the bottle cap to help you keep track of each type of eyedrop.

 If you are using more than one type of eyedrop, wait 5 minutes between the different eyedrop medicines.

 How It Works